christytan/ords-apex-dbcs/exacs-QA/DataPump.md

 - Exit to your **bastion server**

-- Secure copy the dump file to the oracle exadata cloud service server to the data pump directory that you have noted down before
+- Securely copy the dump file to the oracle exadata cloud service server to the data pump directory that you have noted down before

 ```
 <copy>